Xilinx/mlir-air/AIRTransformPasses.md

 being yielded across loop iterations, directly represent a compute scheduling scheme which leads to concurrency between communication and compute in the form of ping-pong buffering.
+### `-air-dealias-memref`

+_De-alias a memref into multiple memrefs_

+This pass detects memrefs which can de-alias into multiple memrefs over time, and generates extra copies of this memref.
+This process can improve the stability of the memref-to-buffer mappings.
 ### `-air-dependency`

 _AIR dependency analysis_